-\begin{definition}[Von Neumann algebra] A C*-subalgebra is called a Von Neumann algebra if it admits an embedding into $\mathcal{B}(\h)$ for some Hilbert space $\h$, such that it is equal to its double commutant.
-We will think of of Von Neumann algebras as a non-full subcategory\footnote{We will not think of a Hilbert space as being part of the data of a Von Neumann algebra.
-The reader should note that in literature these Von Neumann algebras without an embedding in some $\mathcal{B}(\h)$ are also known as W*-algebras.} $\mathrm{VNeu}$ of $\mathrm{CStar}$ where the $*$-homomorphisms are additionally required to be continuous in the ultraweak topologies\footnote{This is the initial topology with respect to the family of maps $B(\h)\ra{\mathrm{tr}(\rho - )}\C$, for trace class operators $\rho\in B(\h)$.
-It turns out that this topology does not depend on the choice of the Hilbert space\cite{takthe}}.\end{definition} In this context it might be easiest to think of Von Neumann algebras as certain C*-algebras that have enough self adjoint idempotents.
-In fact, these generate a Von Neumann algebra in the sense that the double commutant of $\Pi(\A)$ is $\A$. \cite{takthe} This abundance of projections\footnote{In the light of the universal GNS-representation, it is reasonable to call self-adjoint idempotents projections.} will make our life easier in many ways\footnote{To name a few things: \begin{enumerate} \item By the spectral theory for Von Neumann algebras, we can extend many results about projections to all normal elements, so in particular to all observables. \item The projections will represent the propositions about our physical system.
+\begin{definition}[von Neumann algebra] A C*-algebra is called a von Neumann algebra if it admits an embedding into $\mathcal{B}(\h)$ for some Hilbert space $\h$ such that it is equal to its double commutant.
+We will think of von Neumann algebras as a non-full subcategory\footnote{We will not think of a Hilbert space as being part of the data of a von Neumann algebra.
+The reader should note that in the literature, these von Neumann algebras without an embedding in some $\mathcal{B}(\h)$ are also known as W*-algebras.} $\mathrm{VNeu}$ of $\mathrm{CStar}$ where the $*$-homomorphisms are additionally required to be continuous in the ultraweak topologies\footnote{This is the initial topology with respect to the family of maps $\mathcal{B}(\h)\ra{\mathrm{tr}(\rho - )}\C$, for trace-class operators $\rho\in \mathcal{B}(\h)$.
+It turns out that this topology does not depend on the choice of the Hilbert space \cite{takthe}}.\end{definition} In this context it might be easiest to think of von Neumann algebras as certain C*-algebras that have enough self-adjoint idempotents.
+In fact, these generate a von Neumann algebra in the sense that the double commutant of $\Pi(\A)$ is $\A$ \cite{takthe}.
+This abundance of projections\footnote{In the light of the universal GNS-representation, it is reasonable to call self-adjoint idempotents projections.} will make our lives easier in many ways\footnote{For example: \begin{enumerate} \item By the spectral theory for von Neumann algebras, we can extend many results about projections to all normal elements, so in particular to all observables. \item The projections will represent the propositions about our physical system.
 The abundance of projections tells us that this logic contains a lot of information about the system. \item This logic will also be convenient from a calculational point of view: it is a complete lattice.\end{enumerate}}.